Who Are We

 The Germantown Jewish Centre's Religious School's overall priority is to foster a positive Jewish identity.Our framework for building a strong Jewish identity includes encouraging a lifelong love of Jewish learning; instilling the ethical values of menschlekeit; fostering an appreciation of the diverse expressions of our community's Jewish life; promoting participation in the repair of our world (Tikkun Olam); and developing a strong connection with the State of Israel and Klal Yisrael.Ours is a school where learning arises from and promotes a sense of community.Students are excited to be in a school where they feel a sense of belonging, learn with friends and have a voice in choosing among various educational activities.The school integrates creativity with developmentally appropriate, active-teaching methods: art, music, theatre, community service and holiday celebrations are integral parts of our curriculum.

-In the 2014-2015 school year, we are thrilled to entering the second year of implementing our new curriculum - developed through a collaborative process between our teachers, parents, and clergy!
+In the 2015-2016 school year, we are thrilled to entering the third year of implementing our new curriculum - developed through a collaborative process between our teachers, parents, and clergy!

 Areas of Learning

 Our curriculum revolves around five Areas of Learning:

 - Ivrit / Hebrew ~ Through games & movement, language integration, and study of the language, our students learn to read basic liturgical and Modern Hebrew & begin to develop a vocabulary.